This page was last updated on 05 May, 2021.

 1. Passengers must complete a Health Declaration Form before departure at https://travel.rbc.gov.rw/ .

-2. Passengers entering or transiting through Rwanda must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
+2. Passengers entering or transiting through Rwanda must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to passengers younger than 5 years.

-3. Passengers are subject to Coronavirus (COVID-19) RT-PCR test upon arrival and quarantine for up to 24 hours until the result is ready.
+3. Passengers are subject to a COVID-19 PCR test upon arrival and quarantine for up to 24 hours until the result is ready.

-5. Airline crew must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
-The test must have been taken at most 14 days before arrival.
+4. Airline crew must have a negative COVID-19 PCR test taken at most 14 days before arrival.

 Detailed Tourist Information